hep-forge/.github/profile/README.md

 conda -c hep-forge -c conda-forge cernlib root lhapdf # As an example you can install cernlib, root, lhapdf in a second.
 ```

-Additionally, you can also provide a one line command, such as
+You can also provide a one line command, such as
 ```
 conda create -n myenv -c hep-forge -c conda-forge cernlib root lhapdf conda activate myenv